platosdice/platowww/supporters.md

 comments: false
 ---

-Thank for supporting Plato's Dice and its Creative Commons Licensing.
+Thanks for supporting Plato's Dice and its Creative Commons Licensing.

 ---